Dasharo/docs/docs/kb/fwupd.md

 ### Charger connected

-On battery powered devices (laptops) the AC charger must be connected before running fwupdmgr in order to start the update.
+On battery-powered devices (laptops), the AC charger must be connected before running fwupdmgr to start the update.
 It must be connected for the whole duration of the update, until the device boots back up normally.

 ## Usage

 ### Desktop Environments

-The most popular Desktop Environments like Gnome and KDE automatically look for firmware updates on LVFS and suggest performing them with a simple button press.
+The most popular Desktop Environments, like Gnome and KDE, automatically look for firmware updates on LVFS and suggest performing them with a simple button press.